thetubbydoughnut/DogFinder/README.md

 ## API Integration

-**This application currently uses static JSON data (`dogs.json`, `breeds.json`) located in `public/mock-data/`.
-This data was generated once using the Dog CEO API.** The application fetches these static files instead of interacting with a live API for dog or breed information.
-Authentication is also mocked.
+**This application currently uses static JSON data (`dogs.json`, `breeds.json`) located in `public/mock-data/` for all dog and breed information.** This data was originally sourced from the Dog CEO API.
+The application fetches these static files using `src/services/dogService.js`.

+**Authentication is now handled using the Auth0 React SDK (`@auth0/auth0-react`).** Ensure you have configured your Auth0 application settings (Callback URL: `http://localhost:3000`, Logout URL: `http://localhost:3000`, Allowed Web Origin: `http://localhost:3000` for local development) and provided the Domain and Client ID in the `.env` file.

 ## License